 Here it is, a Sweet n Sour Chunky Style Rhubarb Barbecue Sauce.
-It’s great on pork chops on slathered onto a burger…it’s such a great way to use up your rhubarb harvest!
+It’s great on pork chops or slathered onto a burger.
+The best way to use up your rhubarb harvest.

 Preserving a Bumper Rhubarb Crop

 The daylight hours are shortening and I have picked the last bunch of rhubarb from my very productive plants.
 Since I’ve been busy making jam, pickles, and preserving right now I wanted to make something great with the last of the rhubarb.

 Not that Rhubarb and Strawberry jam or Rhubarb Muffins aren’t special, I just wanted to try something…new.
 I’ve never made my own barbecue sauce before and I was thinking that maybe the tartness of the rhubarb might bring something special to a home made sauce.